matteopaque/TetrisSDL/README.md

 # Tetris in C++
-University application
+University application.

-The main.cpp file has the source code
+The source code is in the main.cpp file.